deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-client/basics.md

 This is a `@deity/falcon-client` host for your application.

-Falcon Client is the entrypoint for frontend features of Falcon stack.
+DEITY PWA Frontend is the entrypoint for frontend features of Falcon stack.
 It acts as host for your project - provides app building capabilities and features set which can be used to create your desired shop application.

 ## Installation